The big question for you is which should you choose for your app? The choice is difficult.

 How much effort does it take to master the given technology?

 How much effort does it take to maintain and update the project?

 Documentation and support

-how fast do I get an answer when I face a problem?
+How fast can I find an answer when I face a problem?

 Both Angular and React fit in greatly with these requirements.

 Both Angular and React are great.
 Angular has TypeScript (Typescript can also be added in React, too).
 TypeScript provides an impressive intellisense (code autocomplete) developer experience available in today’s world.
 Developers save time having constant access to online documentation about different things.
 Structured and clear source code is possible.
 New developers can start working on a project without clarifying all the tiniest details in docs or source code.

 React is very simple to integrate with a project and keep pace with project development.